lazywithclass/winston-cloudwatch/README.md

  * awsSecretKey
  * awsRegion
  * jsonMessage - `boolean`, format the message as JSON
- * proxyServer
+ * proxyServer - `String`, use `proxyServer` as proxy httpOptions

 AWS keys are usually picked by aws-sdk so you don't have to specify them, I provided the option just in case.
 Remember that `awsRegion` should still be set if you're using IAM roles.

-Please refer to [the provided example](https://github.com/lazywithclass/winston-cloudwatch/blob/master/test/example.js) for more hints.
+Please refer to [the provided examples](https://github.com/lazywithclass/winston-cloudwatch/blob/master/examples) for more hints.